 Hello, and thank you for writing.
 Most mortgage lenders and programs do not require that this payment be considered in your debt-to-income calculation.
 This makes it easier to be approved for a larger mortgage.

-However, just because the LENDER doesn't consider this payment doesn't mean that YOU should ignore it.
-After all, it is an obligation that will come back to bite you if you can't repay it on time -- 401(k) loans have limited terms, and after those terms expire, you will almost certainly (unless you're over 59 and 1/2 and working, or over 55 and retired) taxed on the balance and hit with a ten percent penalty as well.
+And remember that just because the LENDER doesn't consider this payment doesn't mean that YOU should ignore it.
+After all, it is an obligation that could come back to bite you if you can't repay it on time -- 401(k) loans have limited terms, and after those terms expire, you will almost certainly (unless you're over 59 and 1/2 and working, or over 55 and retired) taxed on the balance and hit with a ten percent penalty as well.